gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Open issues

-- add output file and input source sets to binaries.
+- Add output file and input source sets to binaries.
-- allow `StaticLibraryBinary` instances to be added manually.
+- Allow `StaticLibraryBinary` instances to be added manually.
-- need to consume locally and between projects and between builds.
+- Need to consume locally and between projects and between builds.
-- need separate compiler and linker options for building shared and static library.
+- Need separate compiler and linker options for building shared and static library.
-- need shared compiler and linker options for building shared and static library.
+- Need shared compiler and linker options for building shared and static library.
-- can in theory share the compile task between a static library and an executable built from the same source.
+- Can in theory share the compile task between a static library and an executable built from the same source.

 # Compile C source files using the C compiler

+This story adds support for C source files as inputs to native binaries.

 - Add `c` and `c++` source set types and allow these to be attached as inputs to a native binary.
 - Add a `CCompile` task type.